-Step 8 — TRS Output Jack
+Step 8 — TRS Output Jack (ring-hot)

 WIRING SIDE (back of control plate)